ahmedashour28/Courses_Enrollment/README.md

 - Schedule training with start and end dates
 - Assign pricing and additional notes
 - File/image upload support
+- This project includes an AJAX-powered student search feature that allows users to search students in real-time without reloading the page.
 - Responsive frontend (Blade templates with optional admin theme)

 ## Requirements